e-dervieux/edervieux_website/content/english/projects/jellyfin.md

 ### Identification error

 Movie identification, i.e., retrieving the poster and other metadata (director, synopsis, cast, *etc.*) is managed automatically by Jellyfin.
-I have carefully reviewed and corrected misidentified movies and re-tagged them properly from IMDB or similar, when possible, but mistakes can still happen.
+I have carefully reviewed and corrected misidentified movies and re-tagged them properly from IMDB or similar when possible, but mistakes can still happen.
 Don't hesitate to contact me if you notice that a Disney *Cinderella* is actually a 2010s body horror snuff movie!

 ### But where do you find all this?